Design Sciences

 • Additional photos, sketches, etc., related to your education that provide an overview of your skills and competencies.

-If you want, you can add details that reflect who you are beyond your work, such as key skills (software, languages, etc.), hobbies and interests, photos or reflections from meaningful trips.
+You may also include additional elements that reflect who you are beyond your work, such as key skills (software, languages, etc.), or relevant hobbies and interests.

 Format